About Kalimath Temple

 Kalimath Temple FAQ's

-Yes, Kalimath Temple is one of the 108 Shakti Peethas in India.
-According to Hindu mythology, the right ankle of Goddess Sati is believed to have fallen here, making it a highly sacred and auspicious pilgrimage site.
+Yes, Kalimath Temple is considered one of the 108 Shakti Peethas in India.
+According to Hindu mythology, the right ankle of Goddess Sati is believed to have fallen here, making it a highly sacred pilgrimage site.

 Yes, Kalimath Temple is located near Kedarnath.
 It is approximately 57 km from Kedarnath Temple and around 42 km from Gaurikund, the starting point of the Kedarnath trek.

-Kalimath Temple is about 445 km from New Delhi.
-The most convenient way is by road via Haridwar or Rishikesh, followed by a taxi to Kalimath.
+Kalimath is about 445 km from Delhi.
+The most convenient way is by road via Haridwar or Rishikesh, followed by a taxi.
 You can also travel by train to Haridwar or Dehradun and continue by road.